JWiseman-git/DE-Tech-Interview/README.md

 ## Foundation Tables

 - Within foundation table folder open the Table Creation file to view SQL scripts for creating tables for cleansed and normalised data.
 - The Foundation database can be created pythonically using the script provided in the setup folder.
+- Foreign keys to other tables are added using the IDs prefixed with DW_.
 **- Note: When working with running these code snippets with SQLite, it is important to use the following: **

 ### Enabling Foreign Keys